Saint Matthew and the Angel

-Saint Matthew and the Angel (1602) is a painting from the Italian master Caravaggio (1571-1610), completed for the Contarelli Chapel in the church of San Luigi dei Francesi in Rome.
-It was destroyed in Berlin in 1945 and is now known only from black-and-white photographs and enhanced color reproductions, like the one shown at the infobox.
+Saint Matthew and the Angel (1602) was a painting from the Italian master Caravaggio (1571-1610), completed for the Contarelli Chapel in the church of San Luigi dei Francesi in Rome.
+It was destroyed in Berlin in 1945 and is now known only from black-and-white photographs and enhanced color reproductions, like the one within the infobox.

 Style

-Caravaggio was known for painting very realistically, using models instead of standard convention and idealization.
-He made his figures lifelike and relatable, as opposed to portraying unrealistic or phony poses.
-In this instance, however, the patrons wanted an idealization of the beloved Saint, someone who its viewers could admire and strain to be like.
-They did not want a bumbling peasant who looked as if he just walked in off the street.
+Caravaggio was known for painting with great realism, using models instead of standard convention and idealization.
+He rendered lifelike figures, as opposed to other contemporary artists painting idealized and improbable poses.
+In this instance, however, the patrons wanted an idealization of the beloved Saint.
+This could serve as inspiration to the viewer in trying to lead a more moral life.
 With the angel sweeping down and the Saint's stool teetering in movement, it is arguably one of Caravaggio's earliest examples of his dynamic style.
 It was a much more exciting composition than his first submission.
-Even though Caravaggio changed the composition to suit the desires of the patron, you can still see his own style under the more refined subject of Saint Matthew.
+Even though Caravaggio changed the composition to suit the desires of the patron, his own style is still visible to the viewer under the more refined subject of Saint Matthew.